courtiol/excess_mortality_COVID19/README.md

 - Does it make sense to correct for the baseline mortality in each countries (current approach) versus to a common baseline?

-To some degree _Yes_, as it reflect the overall health situation in a country... but only to some degrees.
+To some degree _Yes_, as it reflect the overall health situation in a country... but only to some degree.